IrishRT/IrishRT/README.md

 🏔ABOUT ME

-- 💻 I'm open to work Junior Quality Engineer.
+- 💻 I'm open to work Junior QA Engineer.
 - 🤓 Finished course in Software testing at IT-Academy
 - 🌱 Well-organised, detail-oriented, communicative